-You can recognize a successful connection by looking at the Wi-Fi icon - it should now display connection strength.
-To see more details about the connection, please navigate to Main Menu - Settings - Network - Network Info.
+You can recognize a successful connection by looking at the icon in the top tray next to time.
+Wi-Fi connection also shows the connection strength.
+To see more details about the connection, please navigate to Main Menu - Settings - Network and select the type of connection you're currently using.

-4.6 Time and time zone configuration (optional)
+4.6.
+Time and time zone configuration (optional)

-You can configure the printer's time zone and current time in Settings - Advanced Settings - Time Settings.
+You can configure the printer's time zone and current time in Settings - Language & Time - Time Settings.
 If you have the printer connected to the internet, you can use Automatic time settings to have the time updated automatically depending on your time zone.
 Next, you should go to Timezone menu and select your continent and nearest town/city.
 If you don't have the printer connected to the internet, please set the time manually using Date and Time options.

-Setting the correct time is useful during printing - the screen will show you when the print job is going to finish.
+Setting the correct time is useful - the screen will show you when the print job is going to finish.

-4.7 Pouring resin into the tank
+4.7.
+Pouring resin into the tank

-Before you start printing, always make sure the FEP film on the bottom is clear (transparent), clean and has no holes, dents or deep scratches.
+Before you start printing, always make sure the FEP film on the bottom of the tank is clear (transparent), clean and has no holes, dents or deep scratches.
 Check the tilt platform with the display and make sure it is completely clean and there is no debris anywhere.